Arnab-half-blood-prince/GMRT_DI_Calibration_pipeline/README.md

 **If you use it and find any problem kindly let me know.
 Any suggestions regarding improvements of the pipeline is welcome.**

-The direction-dependent calibration for uGMRT wide-band data is a ongoing work and not finished yet.
+The direction-dependent calibration for uGMRT wide-band data is an ongoing work and not finished yet.

 Contact: arnab.phy.personal@gmail.com